-So I’ve been looking up what we can do to help fight climate change, because although I’m a pessimist by nature, I want to be optimistic about this issue because I know that there are things that I can do to help, even just a little bit.
-Bronson and I have switched our light bulbs to LEDs to reduce our energy usage, we’re taking shorter showers to reduce our water usage, hoarding all of our recyclables to take down to the recycling center to reduce our waste, figuring out how to compost within an apartment and, we’ve given up meat.
+So I’ve been looking up what we can do to help fight climate change, because although I’m a pessimist by nature, I want to be optimistic about this issue.
+I know that there are things that I can do to help, even just a little bit.
+And one of the biggest little things I can do is give up meat.

 One of the biggest contributors to climate change is the meat industry and 14.5% of greenhouse gas emissions come from livestock.
 Cows belch methane gas as they digest, which is 84x more potent than CO2, which is what everyone is usually worried about with climate change.
 Aside from that, 26% of land around the world is used for grazing livestock and 33% is used just to grow crops for the livestock to eat, so that we can eat them.
 Smaller land animals like chicken, turkeys and pigs aren’t as large of contributors to climate change as cattle, but they still play a role.
 The giant facilities used to raise the animals have a huge carbon footprint from the amount of energy and land that they require, and from the horrific consequences they have on local environments.